 2. More than 70% of women with GDM have a BMI > 25.

-Approximately half of all cases of GDM are solely attributable to pre-pregnancy obesity and women who are severely obese are 8 times more likely to develop GDM than those who have a BMI within the normal range.
+Approximately half of all cases of GDM are solely attributable to pre-pregnancy obesity and women who are severely obese are 8 times more likely to develop GDM than those who have a Body Mass Index (BMI) within the normal range.
 Being overweight is considered by many to be the most significant risk factor in the development of GDM.
 If left untreated, GDM and obesity in combination have a far greater impact on pregnancy outcome, increasing the likelihood of complications during delivery and adverse neonatal effects.
 Obesity is a modifiable risk factor, which means with the right support and a healthy diet, its detrimental effects can be reduced.
 This may require visiting a certified nutritionist to ensure you are still getting adequate calories and nutrition, particularly as diet is so important prior to and during pregnancy.

 3. Ethnicity is one of the strongest non-modifiable risk factors for developing GDM.